cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 Once CDAP is started successfully, in a web browser you will be able to see the CDAP Console running at ``localhost:9999``, where you can deploy example applications and interact with CDAP.
-Note that in the case of the Docker image, you will need to substitute the host interface IP address for ``localhost`` in the web browser address bar.
+Note that in the case of the Docker image, you will need to substitute the Host Interface IP address for ``localhost`` in the web browser address bar.

 Creating an Application
 =======================